chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 <img src="/media/AGL-Understand-My-Energy.jpg" width="500" />

-Helping customers understand their energy usage and how that impacts their bill is not only a driver of NPS but also creates significant operational cost/support savings to the company.
-We hypothesized that if people understand their energy usage through greater contextualization and transparency, they will trust their utility more and are also more likely to take action on reducing their energy footprint.
+Helping customers understand their energy usage and how that impacts their bill is not only a positive driver of NPS but also creates significant operational cost/support savings to the company.
+We hypothesized that if people understand their energy usage through greater contextualization and transparency, they will trust their utility more (and are also more likely to take action on reducing their energy footprint).

 ![AGL-Understand-My-Energy-Detail.jpg](/media/AGL-Understand-My-Energy-Detail.jpg)